4 Types of Clay Used for Ceramics

 This clay has been used to make some of the oldest known pottery from15,400 to 18,300 years ago.
 The first pit-fired earthenware dates to 29,000 to 25,000 B.C.!

-Today, earthenware clay is used for traditional terracotta pots or to form bricks for homebuilding.
+Today, earthenware clay is used for traditional terracotta pots, decorative ceramics, and beginner pottery pieces.

 Earthenware can be fired at 1,828 degrees Fahrenheit to 2,088 degrees Fahrenheit for bisque firing and 1,728 degrees Fahrenheit to 1,945 degrees Fahrenheit for glaze firing.